ASSURE Model:

 objectives are:

-This is the step where the Instructor will build a bridge between the audience and the
+is the step where the Instructor will build a bridge between the audience and

 objectives.

-You need to decide what method you will primarily use: a lecture, group work, a field trip,
+need to decide what method you will primarily use: a lecture, group work, a

 etc.